Shyam-Has-Your-Anomaly-Mitigated/Emul/syntaxxxx.md

 	Shyamscript -> OS(hyam) -> shyam:/// -> Life/Universe/Every"-thing"
 	OS will replace Linux/Android/Life/Universe/Every"-thing"
 	...
-	you need a GUI window to dex the GUI environment gui()<><"some other window">
+	you need a GUI window (including the terminal emulator, console, ETC) to dex the GUI environment gui()<><"some other window">

 Can JS ouput binaries to "download"?
 I [think](http://shyam.id.au/awooga/) so...